 Support for graduate students frequently includes stipends from the supervisors’ current research grants.
 This possibility should be discussed with prospective supervisors.
 Other sources of support include teaching assistantships, research assistantships, and internal or external scholarships.
 We strongly encourage applicants to apply for external funding, where eligible.

-Information about major scholarships and awards can be found at the following websites:
+Information about major scholarships and awards can be found at the following websites and through the School of Graduate Studies scholarships website:

 - Harvey E. Longboat Graduate Scholarship for First Nations, Inuit and Metis Students